Xeven777/verifymailjs/readme.md

 #### Returns

-A Promise that resolves to a `VerificationResult` object with the following properties:
+A `VerificationResult` object with the following properties:

 - `isValid` (boolean): Indicates whether the email is valid.
 - `category` (string): The category of the email.
 Can be one of: